Insurance Lapse on a Financed Car: What Your Lender Will Do

 blueCheck icon

-Force-placed insurance costs 2 to 10 times more than a standard policy and covers only the lender's interest, not your collision, liability or personal protection as the driver.
+Force-placed insurance costs 2 to 10 times more than a standard policy and only protects the lender.
+It doesn't cover your liability, collision or personal protection.

 blueCheck icon